tanhuy998/context-js/README.md

 #### Default group

-If using `@Middleware` without declaring any groups immediately, the specific controller class is declared with default group '/'
+If using `@Middleware` without declaring any groups immediately, the specific controller is declared with group '/' by default.

 ```js
 const {Route, BaseController, routingContext} = require('@tanhuy998/context-js');